QianJ-pop/Clinopyroxene-based-H20-Predictor/README.md

 The full training code will be released after the associated manuscript is accepted.

-Before acceptance, this repository provides the public dataset, pretrained model weights, and online prediction platform to support model use, testing, and reproducibility of the reported predictions.
+Before acceptance, this repository provides the public dataset, pretrained model weights, and online prediction platform to support model use and testing.

 ---